 The good thing about August is that there are chances that you might get a great deal on a hotel room.
-As the businessman who usually stays at hotels leave the city to go on holidays, it is quite common for hotels to do special offers to attract clients during this period.
+As the businessman who usually stays at hotels leave the city to go on holiday, it is quite common for hotels to do special offers to attract clients during this period.
 Why not take your chance?

 However, it might not be the best time of the year for those who is to immerse themselves into Parisian life.
 But if you feel adventurous enough about the region “Ile-de-France” (literally “Island of France”) and wish to rent a car to visit Paris and its region instead of using public transportation, August is the way to go.